rosali920/neuropointillist/02_quick_start_tutorial.md

 If you used -p N or --sge N, the npoint function will split your brain mask into N chunks so that each processor can run its own chunk of brain in parallel.
 For example, if you set N to 2, your brain would be divided in half so that each half can be processed separately in parallel.

-Because we used --output sgedata/sim. for the quick start tutorial, your chunks will be named sim.0001, sim.0002, up to the N you specified for parallelizing the analysis.
+Because we used --output sgedata/sim. for the quick start tutorial, your chunks will be named sim.0001, sim.0002, up to the N you specified for parallelizing the analysis (in the quick start tutorial, N is 10).
 * sim.####.nii.gz files are the "chunks" of brain mask, with 1s for that chunk of brain and 0s for the rest of the space.
 * sim.####.rds files are giant r matrixes with voxel data for all subs for the corresponding chunk of brain.